 “After I had my first son, they placed him on my chest where he began to cry.
 I was happy he had arrived safely but waited for this movie moment where I fell in love.
 Days stretched into weeks and I struggled to make enough milk for him.
 As someone who helps people breastfeed for a living, I felt like a failure.
 Thoughts of failing snowballed from there.
 Why was everyone else doing better than me?”

 What does treatment at The Motherhood Center look like?

 The Day Program runs Monday – Friday from 10:00 AM until 3:00 PM.
 Each day is a full day of evidence-based therapeutic group interventions.
 In addition, we have individual therapy and medication management, as well as psychoeducation, yoga, mindfulness and meditation, art therapy, and more.

 We have a nursery staffed by seasoned infant care professionals.
 Infant and dyadic specialists are available to help strengthen the bond between the mom/birthing person and the baby.

-Many women/birthing people that suffer from perinatal mood and anxiety disorders require therapy and/or medication to manage their symptoms.
+Many women/birthing people who suffer from perinatal mood and anxiety disorders require therapy and/or medication to manage their symptoms.
 If therapy is recommended, you will be paired with one of our experienced perinatal therapists, and if medication is a part of your treatment plan, our reproductive psychiatrists will provide follow-up and management of your prescriptions.

 The Motherhood Center offers a full array of virtual support groups for new and expecting mothers/birthing people.
 Whether you’re experiencing depression or anxiety – our groups can meet you where you’re at in your perinatal journey.